 HANNIBAL REGIONAL HEALTHCARE SYSTEM NOTICE OF PRIVACY PRACTICES THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
-PLEASE REVIEW IT CAREFULLY
+PLEASE REVIEW IT CAREFULLY.

 OUR COMMITMENT TO PROTECT YOUR HEALTH INFORMATION

-Hannibal Regional Hospital is dedicated to protecting your medical information.
-The Health Insurance Portability & Accountability Act “HIPAA” contains a Privacy Regulation HIPAA Privacy Rule, which requires that we provide detailed notice in writing of our privacy practices.
-Your Protected Health Information (PHI) is information that identifies you and that relates to your past, present, or future health or condition, the provision of health care to you, or payment for that health care.
+Hannibal Regional Healthcare System is dedicated to protecting your medical information.
+The Health Insurance Portability & Accountability Act “HIPAA” contains a Privacy Regulation “HIPAA Privacy Rule,” which requires that we provide detailed notice in writing of our privacy practices.
+Your Protected Health Information (“PHI”) is information that identifies you and that relates to your past, present, or future health or condition, the provision of health care to you, or payment for that health care.
 We are required by law to maintain the privacy of your PHI and to give you this Notice about our privacy practices that explains your rights as our patient and how, when, and why we may use or disclose your PHI.

 We are required by law to follow the privacy practices described in this Notice, though we reserve the right to change our privacy practices and the terms of this Notice at any time and to apply those changes to all PHI in our possession.
 If we change our privacy practices and the terms of this Notice, we will post a copy in our office in a prominent location, have copies of the revised Notice available at our offices, and provide you with a copy of the revised Notice upon your request.

 Any member of a volunteer group we allow to help you while you

 HOW WE MAY USE AND DISCLOSE YOUR PHI

-As described below, we will use or disclose your protected health information for treatment, payment, or health care operations.
+As described below, we will use or disclose your protected health information for treatment, payment, fundraising or health care operations.
 The examples below do not list every possible use or disclosure in a category.

-Treatment: We may use and disclose PHI about you to provide, coordinate or manage your health care and related services.
+Treatment.
+We may use and disclose PHI about you to provide, coordinate or manage your health care and related services.
 We may consult with other health care providers regarding your treatment and coordinate and manage your health care with others.
 For example, we may use and disclose PHI when you need a prescription, lab work, x-ray or other health care services.
 We may also use and disclose PHI about you when referring you to another health care provider.
 For example, if you are referred to a physician for treatment after your discharge, we may disclose PHI to your new physician regarding whether you are allergic to any medications.
 We may also disclose PHI about you for the treatment activities of another health care provider.
 For example, we may send a report about your care from us to an outside physician so that the other physician may treat you.

-Payment: We may use and disclose PHI so that we can bill and collect payment for the treatment and services provided to you.
+Payment.
+We may use and disclose PHI so that we can bill and collect payment for the treatment and services provided to you.
 For example, we may send your insurance company a bill for services or release certain medical information to your health insurance company so that it can determine whether your treatment is covered under the terms of your health insurance policy.
 We also may use and disclose PHI for billing, claims management, and collection activities.
 We may also disclose PHI to another health care provider or to a company or health plan required to comply with the HIPAA Privacy Rule for the payment activities of that health care provider, company, or health plan.
 For example, we may allow a health insurance company to review PHI relating to their enrollees to determine the insurance benefits to be paid for their enrollees’ care.

-Health Care Operations: We may use and disclose PHI in performing certain business activities which are called health care operations.
+Health Care Operations.
+We may use and disclose PHI in performing certain business activities which are called health care operations.
 Some examples of these operations include our business, accounting and management activities.
 These health care operations also may include quality assurance, utilization review, and internal auditing, such as reviewing and evaluating the skills, qualifications, and performance of health care providers taking care of you and our other patients and providing training programs to help students develop or improve their skills.
 If another health care provider, company, or health plan that is required to comply with the HIPAA Privacy Rule has or once had a relationship with you, we may disclose PHI about you for certain health care operations of that health care provider or company.
 For example, such health care operations may include assisting with legal compliance activities of that health care provider or company.

 We may use or disclose PHI in order to contact you as a reminder that you have an appointment for treatment or medical care, to tell you about or recommend possible treatment options or alternatives that may be of interest to you, or to inform you about health-related benefits or services that may be of interest to you.

-3. Communications To Others If You Agree Or Do Not Object: We may also use or disclose your PHI in the following circumstances.
+3. Communications to Others if You Agree or Do Not Object.
+We may also use or disclose your PHI in the following circumstances.
 However, except in emergency situations, we will inform you of our intended action prior to making any such uses and disclosures and will, at that time, offer you the opportunity to object.

-Directories: We may maintain a directory of patients that includes your name and location within the facility, your religious designation, and information about your condition in general terms that will not communicate specific medical information about you (e.g., fair, stable, etc.).
+Directories.
+We may maintain a directory of patients that includes your name and location within the facility, your religious designation, and information about your condition in general terms that will not communicate specific medical information about you (e.g., fair, stable, etc.).
 The directory information, except for your religious affiliation, may also be released to people who ask for you by name.
 Your religious affiliation may be given to a member of the clergy, such as a priest or rabbi, even if they don’t ask for you by name.
 This is so that your family, friends and clergy may visit you in the hospital and know your general condition.

-Notifications to Family/Friends: We may disclose PHI to your relatives, close friends or any other person identified by you if the PHI is directly related to that person’s involvement in your care or payment for your care.
+Notifications to Family/Friends.
+We may disclose PHI to your relatives, close friends or any other person identified by you if the PHI is directly related to that person’s involvement in your care or payment for your care.
 If you are unable to agree or object to such a disclosure, we may disclose such information as necessary if we determine that it is in your best interest based on our professional judgment.
 We may also use and disclose your health information for the purpose of locating and notifying your relatives or close personal friends of your location, general condition or death, and to organizations that are involved in those tasks during disaster situations.

-4. Other Uses And Disclosures Authorized By The HIPAA Privacy Rule: We may use and disclose PHI about you in the following circumstances, provided that we comply with certain legal conditions set forth in the HIPAA Privacy Rule.
+4. Other Uses And Disclosures Authorized by the HIPAA Privacy Rule.
+We may use and disclose PHI about you in the following circumstances, provided that we comply with certain legal conditions set forth in the HIPAA Privacy Rule.

-Required By Law: We may use or disclose PHI as required by federal, state, or local law if the disclosure complies with the law and is limited to the requirements of the law.
+Required By Law.
+We may use or disclose PHI as required by federal, state, or local law if the disclosure complies with the law and is limited to the requirements of the law.

 Public Health Activities.
 We may disclose PHI to public health authorities or other authorized persons to carry out certain activities related to public health, including to: